 of Bald Eagle Pond and the campground road is Red Tail Pond.
 Further west

 (behind Coot Campground Loop) is Coot Pond, with little Yellow Legs Pond to the

 southwest and Pintail Pond to the northwest.

 ponds at St. Vrain follow the standard Colorado fishing regulations,

-Fishing poles must be attended at all times
+Fishing lines must be attended at all times.

-See the Colorado Fishing Regulations for more details.
+See the Colorado Fishing Regulations brochure for more details.
 You can

 also get your own copy of these regulations from the park entrance station or